Greenhouse Gases

 Scope

 A company’s production processes are not only what happens inside its offices or factories, but also in the procurement of supplies or logistics from the beginning to the last mile.
-In order to manage emissions in all processes, we differentiate them by scope.

 • Scope 1: These are the company’s direct emissions.